HarkjinDev/Security/Reverse/HackMe/Level10/readme.md

 key        shmid      owner      perms      bytes      nattch     status 0x00001d6a 0          root      666        1028       0
 ```
+0x00001d6a means 7530 in decimal (this is the key in the hint)
+you need to make a file to get share memory(the value of key is 7530)
 ```
 [level10@ftz tmp]$ cat shm.c
 #include <stdio.h>